 Generator voltage refers to the amount of electrical pressure that is supplied to power appliances and devices.
 It’s important to ensure that the voltage produced by a generator matches your appliances’ requirements, as too much or too little voltage can damage them.

 Adjusting generator voltage may be necessary when powering sensitive electronic devices such as laptops and smartphones.
-These devices require stable power without fluctuations, making them susceptible to damage from overvoltage or under-voltage situations.
+These devices require stable power without fluctuations, which can damage them from overvoltage or undervoltage.

 However, it’s essential to exercise caution when adjusting a portable generator’s output voltage.
 Overloading your generator with too many circuits can result in dangerous high voltages, leading to electrical fires and electrocution hazards.